stephenmhudak/popular-php/README.md

 7. From the popular-php folder in the command line, run `composer install`
 8. From the popular-php folder in the command line, run `npm install`
 9. From the popular-php folder in the command line, run `php artisan key:generate`
+9. From the popular-php folder in the command line, run `php artisan migrate`

 ## Using the app
 This app is a single page.
 Use the `Update Repo List` link to download the initial repository list or update the list later.

-Due to rate limiting imposed on the GitHub API, updating the repository list will fail if attempted more than 3 times in a minute.
+Due to rate limiting imposed on the GitHub API and paging, updating the repository list will fail if attempted more than once in a minute.

 Click the repository's name to view it on GitHub.